tagohd/mono/Characters/CURSED AL.md

 [Lun]: Maybe him plane shifting into a different plane would just be easier all around?
 Or do you want to make the astral projection thing work because that's AL's curse?

-sudo:: This one's kinda long.
+sudo:: This one's kinda long, but also doesn't really answer anything.
 #reply [R:: 12]
 [Sudo]: From a Doylist perspective, his curse is that he's too single-minded/can't see the forest through the trees.
 (From a *very* Doylist perspective, his curse is being named CURSED AL.) He's too focused on saving James instead of cherishing the time they *do* have.
 [Sudo]: (And maybe James being fated to die is, like, a metaphor for cancer or some shit?
 Idk.
 Not to get too off-topic, but I actually was thinking that living for a very long time would be likely to exponentially increase your risk of developing cancer, but I kinda just hand-waved that away by saying "It's *magic*".)